How do Machine Learning Models Change?: RESULTS

 \paragraph{\textbf{Evolution of Commit Types Over Project Lifecycle: }}

 Fig. \ref{fig:commit_types} allows for the analysis of the distribution of each commit type across the different phases of the project.
 Specifically, it shows, calculated from the BN, the probability $P(phase|C=1)$ where $C$ is the one-hot encoded variable representing each commit type.
 That is, the probability of each phase given that a particular type of commit occurs.
-From these probabilities we can observe that \textit{Pre-processing} and \textit{Project Metadata} commits are predominantly found in the first phase, with $77.3\%$ and $62.3\%$ respectively.
-Commits of type \textit{External Documentation}, \textit{Input Data} , \textit{Model Structure}, \textit{Pipeline Performance}, \textit{Add Dependency} and \textit{Update Dependency} also tend to appear in the first phase.
+From these probabilities, we observe that \textit{Project Metadata} commits are predominantly found in the first phase (quartile 1 of project lifecycle based on commit count), with a probability of 0.528.
+This highlights the importance of initial setup and configuration at the beginning of a project.

-Conversely, \textit{Parameter Tuning} commits are slightly dominant in the last phase of the project, indicating a focus on fine-tuning and optimizing the model as the project matures.
-In contrast, commit types such as \textit{Training Infrastructure}, \textit{Sharing}, \textit{Internal Documentation}, and \textit{Output Data} remain uniformly distributed across all phases.
-These commit types represent ongoing activities essential to the project's maintenance, optimization, and collaborative aspects, which are necessary throughout the project lifecycle rather than being confined to specific phases.
+The middle of the lifecycle emerges as a period of intense, diverse activity.
+Phase 3 (the third quartile) shows the highest probability for a wide range of commit types, including \textit{Add Dependency} (0.417), \textit{Model Structure} (0.424), \textit{Pre-processing} (0.422), and \textit{Training Infrastructure} (0.392).
+This suggests that the core iterative development, adding dependencies, altering model architecture, refining data preparation, and adjusting training logic, is concentrated in this mature development stage.

+\textit{Parameter Tuning} commits are also most dominant in Phase 3 (0.401), suggesting that fine-tuning efforts are concentrated in these later development stages.
+Other types like \textit{Output Data} (0.327) and \textit{Sharing} (0.367) also peak in Phase 3, reflecting the generation of artifacts and sharing of results during this active development period.
+This concentration of diverse, core ML tasks in the mid-to-late lifecycle underscores the iterative refinement process central to model development.

 The structure of the trained BN used in this analysis can be seen in Fig. \ref{fig:commits_static_time}.